douglas86/ci-pp5-property-react/README.md

 - To run cypress, make sure that react is still running
 - This testing framework gives me a user interface to test
 - It runs automatically on file save
-- Open up a new terminal and run npx cypress open
+- Open up a new terminal and run the command $ npm run cypress
+- I have created a script for cypress
 - This will then open up a browser with cypress running

 ##### Authentication testing